aznxluvlyguy4u/wiki1/Data import in CurrentRMS.md

 ### Service types

-Add the following to `System System Setup > List of Values:
+Add the following to `System System Setup > List of Values`:

 - Handling